top of page

 "Again Aoki heard that buzzing in his brain.
 Certainly his energy was failing him, and he was back to smoking thirty cigarettes a day."

 The owner of the house may be a twin, and their mother was involved with both bankers before her mysterious disappearance.
 Is the mother alive, and have they brought the bankers here to exact revenge?
 Was Aoki sent here to investigate the bankers who are involved in the corruption scheme, even though officially the case is closed?
-What about the inn chef, husband to the missing woman who left him to become involved with the bankers?
-And who is the Go player Mr. Saito, who seems to know the history of all the players, including Detective Aoki?
+Who is the Go player Mr. Saito, who seems to know the history of all the players, including Detective Aoki?
 Trapped by the snow for days, Aoki arranges the characters and reveals the puzzle.

 This would be enough for any other thriller, but the third act turns yet again bringing in the yakuza, master Go championships, a grim black market, and the connection with the mysterious Mr. Saito.

-This is the first Detective Aoki novel written by Marshall Browne, and award winning Australian author.
+This is the first Detective Aoki novel written by award-winning Australian author Marshall Browne.
 His previous novels include The Wooden Leg of Inspector Anders.

-Rendezvous is far from the rural mystery of a quiet Japanese inn I expected.
+Rendezvous is far from the rural mystery I expected.
 Aoki is a tough character, and yet a thinker with a strong sense of how he can do right within the system.
-From the eye popping, page turning start of this crime drama, through the secret mysteries brought by each guest turning the inn into a hotbed of suspense, I was hooked on this hard-boiled thriller.
+From the eye-popping, page-turning start of this crime drama, through the secret mysteries brought by each guest turning the inn into a hotbed of suspense, I was hooked on this hard-boiled thriller.

 2005 / Paperback / 287 pages